CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 .
-One can combine strategies within the same project, applying them to different routes or even with a single page using `useSWR` (Stale While Revalidate) that is a react hook from the swr library, that is an alternative to TanStack Query for data fetching, caching, and revalidation in a React app, or the react query
+One can combine strategies within the same project, applying them to different routes or even with a single page using `useSWR` (Stale While Revalidate) that is a react hook from the swr library, that is an alternative to TanStack Query for data fetching, caching, and revalidation in a React app, or the react query (View the topic about the differences)

 2. Granular Code Splitting